Our WUMC Merchandise Shop is Live! Share your faith and spark conversations in the community by grabbing WUMC gear today.Shop WUMC Merch Here!

 MARVIN WILLARD SUNDAY SCHOOL

-This class meets in Room 174.
-Join them for their next series. . .
+Join them for their current series. . .

 To get connected to the class leaders, contact Deacon Troy Sims ( ).